 However, Bluetooth wireless intercoms are designed for short-range communication.
 This should pose no problem as riders usually ride together somewhat close to each other.
 To lengthen the distance, some brands add another technology in the form of either GMRS or CDMA which is code division multiple access with the latter being famously used by phone carriers.

-Bluetooth technology is also highly preferred over others because of the whole lot of other features it offers including connection to smartphones, GPS devices, and music players which basically opens up more options.
+Bluetooth technology is also highly preferred over others because of a whole lot of other features it offers including connection to smartphones, GPS devices, and music players which basically opens up more options.

 Riders can then operate their smartphones and make a call or receive calls, navigate without getting the hands off the bike or eyes off the road, and even listen to music.
-In fact, some even lets users share music to other riders.
+In fact, some even let users share music with other riders.
 How crazy wonderful is that?

 Wired Motorcycle Intercom

-This type is not being used that much any more.
-Because the wireless intercoms are so much more practical and provide a lot more freedom while riding, the wired intercom systems are becoming quite rare.
+This type is not being used that much anymore.
+Because wireless intercoms are so much more practical and provide a lot more freedom while riding, wired intercom systems are becoming quite rare.
 Designed only for rider-to-passenger use, the wires run from the passenger to the rider are all connected to a central control box where the battery is located.

 This type is not expensive at all.
 However, some find it a bit hard to unplug the units every time they get out of the bike.

 Factors to be Considered When Looking for the Best Motorcycle Intercom